 The ingest attachment processor does not support compressed files, e.g., an archive file containing a set of PDFs.
 Expand the archive file and make individual uncompressed files available for the connector to process.

-Currently, content extraction from large files via the Extraction Service is available only for the SharePoint Online connector client.
-It is not available for native SharePoint Online connectors running on Elastic Cloud.
+Currently, content extraction from large files via the Extraction Service is available for a subset of our self-managed connector clients.
+It is not available for native connectors running on Elastic Cloud.
 This feature is in beta.